mkollaro/launchpadstats/README.md

 Launchpad Stats
 ===============

-Get the Launchpad statisctics trough Stackalytics and create CSV or HTML tables out of them.
+Get the [Launchpad](https://launchpad.net/) statistics trough [Stackalytics](http://stackalytics.com/) and create CSV or HTML tables out of them.
 The CSV output uses `;` as a delimiter.

 Each section in the configuration file corresponds to a table name, which can have a certain table type and overwrite the default values.
 Currently